ibmresilient/resilient-community-apps/fn_reaqta/README.md

 Bidirectional synchronization of ReaQta Alerts to IBM SOAR.

-    Additional functions exists to list and kill endpoint processes, isolate the endpiont and synchronize notes and close events.
+    Additional functions exists to list and kill endpoint processes, isolate the endpoint and synchronize notes and close events.

  ![screenshot: functions](./doc/screenshots/functions.png)